ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

   For example, the calculation of gp need not be done for a position-independent function that is strictly local to an object module.

-The _gp_disp as above is relocation record, it meaning both the machine instructions 09a00000 (offset 0) which equal to assembly "addiu $gp, $zero, %hi(_gp_disp)" and 09aa0000 (offset 8) which equal to assembly "addiu $gp, $gp, %lo(_gp_disp)" are relocated records depend on _gp_disp.
-The loader or OS can adust these two instructions offet correctly by search the _gp_disp in stored symbol table.
+The _gp_disp as above is a relocation record, it means both the machine instructions 09a00000 (offset 0) which equal to assembly "addiu $gp, $zero, %hi(_gp_disp)" and 09aa0000 (offset 8) which equal to assembly "addiu $gp, $gp, %lo(_gp_disp)" are relocated records depend on _gp_disp.
+The loader or OS can caculate _gp_disp by (x - start address of .data) when load the dynamic function into memory x, and adust these two instructions offet correctly.
-Compare to last sub-section the function compiled with option "static, cpu0-use-small-section=true" is static link. reloaction record "addiu	$2, $gp, %gp_rel(gI)" can be resolved in link time.
+Since shared function is loaded when this function be called, the relocation record "ld $2, %got(gI)($gp)" cannot be resolved in link time.
-Since shared function is loaded when this function be called, the relocation record "addiu $2, $gp, %gp_rel(gI)" cannot be resolved in link time.
+In spite of the reloation record is solved on load time, the variable binding is static since link deliver the memory address to loader and loader can solve this just by caculate the offset directly.
+No need to search the variable name at run time.
 The ELF relocation records will be introduced in Chapter ELF Support.
-Don't worry, if you don't quite understand at this point.
+Don't worry, if you don't quite understand it at this point.

 The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=pic`` will translate DAG (GlobalAddress<i32* @gI> 0) into